dspringuel-va/blog-posts/devops-handbook/README.md

 Info: Actions that are either user-driven or system specific.

-Warn: Conditions that could potentially become error, like a database call that takes longer than normal.
+Warn: Conditions that could potentially become errors, like a database call that takes longer than normal.

 Error: Information mostly about internal failures, like API call failures or internal errors.